-The registers may need 8, 16 or 24 bits to be effectively written, depending on their address (see Table 8-1).
-After each register is written, the Address Pointer is automatically incremented as long as $\overline{CS}$ stays logic low.
-When the Address Pointer reaches 0xD, the next register to be written is the 0x1 register (see Figure 6-3 for a graphical representation of the address looping).
+The registers may need 8, 16 or 24 bits to be effectively written depending on their address (see Table 8-1).
+After each register is written, the Address Pointer is automatically incremented as long as $\overline{\text{CS}}$ stays logic low.
+Attempted data writes to read-only registers will result in the data byte being written to the next sequential writable register/address in the register map.
+When the Address Pointer reaches 0xD, the next register to write is the register 0x1 (see Figure 6-4 for a graphical representation of the address looping).
+The incremental write feature can be used to fully configure the part by using a unique communication, which can save time in the application.
+This unique communication can end at address 0xD so that the user can also lock the configuration when written, providing additional security in the application (see Section 6.6 "Locking/Unlocking Register Map Write Access").

-Internal registers located at addresses, 0xB, 0xC and 0xE, should be kept to their default state at all times for proper operation.
+Internal registers, located at addresses 0xB, 0xC and 0xE, should be kept to their default state at all times for proper operation.
 These are reserved registers and should not be modified.